-Cleaning silver is much like cleaning gold.
+Cleaning your best silver huggies (and all your other silver pieces) involves a similar process to cleaning your gold.
 London-based jewelry brand Heavenly Necklaces are experts on all things sterling silver and say: "We’ve found the best silver dip is Hagertys Silver Polish which we decant into a little bowl.
 You can then literally drop the silver jewelry into it and it will remove most marks and tarnishing stains.

 How to clean pearls

-Cleaning pearls can be a little different as they are much more sensitive and should therefore be dealt with even more delicately.
+Pearls are definitely up with some of 2022's best jewelry trends, but cleaning pearls can be a little different to your usually pieces, as they are much more sensitive and should therefore be dealt with even more delicately.
 Although the method you use very much depends on the quality of your pearls.

-For instance at Olivia and Pearl, they have pearls from oysters and freshwater mussels that are carefully selected for our pieces and therefore require no soap or chemicals when cleaning.
-"Pearls are porous and sensitive in nature (just like us!) and should be washed in warm water only," they say.
+For instance at Olivia and Pearl, they use pearls from oysters and freshwater mussels that are carefully selected for our pieces and therefore require no soap or chemicals when cleaning.
+"Pearls are porous and sensitive in nature (just like us!) and should be washed in warm water only," says the brand.

 However at Astrid & Miyu, they suggest avoiding direct contact with water.
-“We recommend that our pearl jewelry, whether that’s our rope & pearl pendent necklace or pearl shell huggies should just be cleaned with a cloth and soapy water and not by putting the pearl directly in the water.
+“We recommend that our pearl jewelry should just be cleaned with a cloth and soapy water and not by putting the pearl directly in the water.
 This way we can ensure to gently remove any dirt and not fade the shine of the pearls”